-Over the last few years, we’ve already started seeing brands utilize facial recognition technology in their marketing to turn heads and garner attention.
+Over the last few years, we know from many AI Quotes that we’ve already started seeing brands utilize facial recognition technology in their marketing to turn heads and garner attention.
 Here are a few campaigns based around the technology that particularly caught my eye.

 GMC’s Digital Billboard Campaign

 This out-of-home digital billboard from GMC placed in a busy mall in Santa Monica uses facial recognition to encourage interaction with the advertisement.
 The ad is able to detect a person’s age, gender, expression and engagement.
 Once a person has been profiled, they’re shown the most fitting of 30 videos, including videos that reference the number of people in front of the billboard, whether there are kids present and if the person is smiling.
 While I’m not sure if this ad was responsible for selling any GMC cars, this is an excellent example of how to use technology to get people to engage with a brand.

 This campaign for Douwe Egberts coffee is actually a few years old, but likely would still be a head-turner if it popped up today.
 The promotion used a self-dispensing coffee machine placed in the O.R.
 Tambo airport in Johannesburg, South Africa, to dispense a free cup of coffee whenever it detected a passerby would yawn.
 While it appears that many people caught onto the idea and faked their yawns to get a free cup of coffee, the promotion seemed to be a hit nonetheless.
 Now if only these machines could be placed all around Chicago…